gustafn/ns-modernizer/README.md

 ## Basic Usage:
-Run the script with the following command to process a directory tree:
+Run the script with the following command to process a directory tree with all subdirectories on all files with the .tcl extension:
 ```bash
 tclsh ns-modernizer.tcl -cd PATH_TO_TCL_FILES
 ```